Azbesciak/CarLoading/README.md

  ------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------
  `gradle validate -Pinstance="<instance file path>" -Psolution="<solution file path>"` | *validates given instance and solution with constraints*
  `gradle construct`                                                                    | *creates just one solution for the given in the next step instance*
- `gradle optimize`                                                                     | *as same as above, but generates only better than preceding solutions infinity*
+ `gradle optimize`                                                                     | *same as above, but generates only better than preceding solutions infinity*

 *In* `construct` *and* `optimize` *you need to pass values through the console.*
 > Constraints values are placed in `constraints.properties`,<br>